US Rep. Jeff Fortenberry of Nebraska expects to be indicted

 In a YouTube video posted Monday night, Fortenberry said he was “shocked” and “stunned” by the allegations and asked his supporters to rally behind him.
 Knowingly making false statements to a federal agent is a felony, punishable by up to five years in prison.

-“We will fight these charges,” he said in the video, filmed inside a pickup truck with his wife, Celeste, against a backdrop of corn.
+“We will fight these charges,” he said in the video, filmed inside a 1963 pickup truck with his wife, Celeste, and their dog, against a backdrop of corn.
 “I did not lie to them.
 I told them what I knew.
 But we need your help.”

 The expected indictment stems from an FBI investigation into $180,000 in illegal campaign contributions from Gilbert Chagoury.
 The contributions were funneled through a group of Californians from 2012 through 2016 and went to four U.S. politicians, including $30,200 to Fortenberry in 2016 and $10,000 to then-Rep. Lee Terry, who represented the Omaha area in 2014.

-The FBI office in Omaha referred questions Tuesday to the U.S. Attorney’s office for the Central District of California, which didn’t immediately return a phone message Tuesday morning.
+The FBI office in Omaha referred questions Tuesday to the U.S. Attorney’s office for the Central District of California.
+An office spokesman declined to comment.

 Fortenberry’s campaign has said he didn’t know the donations, which the campaign received during a fundraiser in Los Angeles, originated with Chagoury.